Home Majors Science, Technology and Society

-Science, Technology and Society Degree
+Science, Technology and Society

 Students study how science and technology shape and are shaped by social, political, ethical, and cultural forces, examining issues from AI ethics to climate policy.
 Graduates typically pursue careers in science policy, technology ethics consulting, science journalism, government advisory roles, and tech company policy teams.
 As technology raises increasingly complex societal questions, graduates who can bridge technical and humanistic perspectives are highly valued.

-What Science, Technology and Society Graduates Do
+What Science, Technology and Society graduates do

 Your degree prepares you for two distinct worlds: shaping minds in academia or shaping strategy in industry.
 As a postsecondary teacher, you’ll spend your days dissecting the ethics of AI in seminars, guiding student research on social media's impact, and publishing your own work on the history of innovation.
 The path is competitive, but the work is intellectually driven.